 Use the Power of Your Imagination

 Your imagination is the key to creating memory associations.
-Whatever you create with the imagination draws upon your inexhaustible creative source.
+Whatever you develop these cues with the imagination, strengthen the connection to this inexhaustible creative source.
 The more you use it, the more powerful it becomes.

 The more outlandish the visualization you create, the better.
 Use the power of your creative mind to create unique sights, sounds, smells, textures, and feelings.
-This brings us to our next element.
+And, this links with our next element.

 Engage All the Senses in Learning

-When you create memories using this strategy, it is important to engage your senses.
+When you create memories using this strategy, it is essential to engage your senses.
 Don’t just create an image.
 Create an exaggerated outlandish image: Do something with it.
 Use different colors.
-Turn your images into videos that make sounds and smell.
+Turn your pictures into videos that make sounds and smell.
 Those cookies are purple, and they smell like cinnamon and taste like chocolate.
 They make you feel marvelous.
 Get the idea.

 Create Long-Lasting Neuro Connections